bioinformatist/my_website/content/project/project1.md

 > About figure size: Each figure should be able to fit on a single 8.5 x 11 inch page.
 Please do not send figure panels as individual files.
 We use three standard widths for figures: 1 column, 85 mm; 1.5 column, 114 mm; and 2 column, 174 mm (the full width of the page).
 Although your figure size may be reduced in the print journal, please keep these widths in mind.
 For Previews and other three-column formats, these widths are also applicable, though the width of a single column will be 55 mm. --From [Cell Press Digital Image Guidelines (click to see details)](http://www.cell.com/figureguidelines).

-Width, height, which comes first?
+Width and height, which comes first?

 What comes first?